How to Plan a Trip to London. Your Perfect London Trip Planner for Any Time of the Year

 One of Europe’s most popular destinations, there are many things to consider when you decide to plan a trip to London.
 Are you unsure whether you need a visa or not?
-Are you planning your London itinerary and don’t know which places to visit?
-Are you wondering where to book your hotel in London?
-Read on and book that ticket!
+Are you planning a trip to London and don’t know which places to visit?
+Are you wondering where to book your hotel?
+Read our great London journey planner and book that ticket!

 ** Guest post by Claire from Claire’s Footsteps